beekley/plunder/RULES.md

 During the game, players take turns outfitting their ship and attacking other ships.

-### Pre-combat
+### Trade

-At the beginning of their turn, a player can do the following:
+At the beginning of their turn, a player can optionally trade cards in their hand:

-1. Perform any "outside of combat" abilities described on a card in their hand.
-1. Discard any three cards in the hand.
-If they do this, search the item deck for any card that has a type and location as any one of the discarded cards.
-Put this card into your hand.
+1. Pick a deck, either the `item` deck or any `region` deck.
+1. Reveal the top three cards of that deck.
+1. Discard any number of cards from their hand and sum their total `value`.
+1. Take any number of revealed cards with a total `value` less than or equal to **half** the total value of discarded cards.

 ### Outfitting a Ship